-The Houses are a great opportunity for pupils of all ages and interests to work together and for different year groups to get to know each other.
+The Houses are a great opportunity for pupils of all ages and interests to work together and get to know each other.

-There are four Houses at OLA: Bowyer (Yellow), Challoner (Red), More (Green) and Rich (Blue).
-They are named after historical, humanist figures who played a key part in the school’s, local or national history.
+There are four Houses at OLA named after historical, humanist figures who played a key part in the school’s, local or national history.

-Sir Thomas More famously proclaimed himself “The King’s good servant but God’s first” as he refused to abandon his conscientious objection to Henry VIII as Head of the Church.
+MORE (green): Sir Thomas More famously proclaimed himself the King’s good servant but God’s first as he refused to abandon his conscientious objection to Henry VIII as Head of the Church.

-The Houses are led by House Captains who are elected from among the Lower VI students.
-The running of the Houses enables them to develop leadership and team-building skills and to work together with younger students.
-Members of Staff are also attached to Houses.
+The Houses are led by House Captains who are elected from among the Lower Sixth students.
+The running of the Houses enables them to develop leadership and team-building skills and to work together with younger pupils.
+Members of staff are also attached to Houses.

-The programme of events and activities is co-ordinated by the Heads of Houses who liaises with staff, the Principal and the Senior Leadership Team.
-House Meetings generally take place at least twice a term and are informal assemblies.
+The wide-ranging programme of House events and activities is co-ordinated by the Heads of Houses who liaise with staff, the Principal and the Senior Leadership Team.
+House meetings generally take place at least twice a term and are informal assemblies.

 House activities include House Music competitions, Sports events including swimming galas and inter House football and hockey matches, quiz-based House Challenges and social events.